 So what could you be doing in your business to make it a better place to work?
 What are you doing to encourage an outstanding corporate culture?
 I know I've got some ideas to take to our clients.

 Below are some examples of a few of the cool things WestJet is doing.
 Notice that they don't have a policy to rip down videos that pop up on YouTube concerning their company like others do.
 They recognize that if people want to talk about them and spread the word it's fine by them.
 They have nothing to hide because they are a truly great company.
 It's the fake ones that tear down videos on YouTube.

-I had been looking out for a personal injury law firm just recently and my brother in law recommended this business http://saintlouisinjuryattorneys.com.
-They're good friends with the business owner Spencer and they've said a great amount of appealing points about their work.
-For anybody ever on the search for a top-notch personal injury lawyer in St Louis in MISSOURI you should most definitely look into them!
+I had been looking out for a liquid rubber paint shop just recently and my brother in law recommended this business http://www.redneckrubber.com/.
+They're good friends with the business owner Lyle and they've said a great amount of appealing points about their work.
+For anybody ever on the search for an extraordinary liquid rubber paint manufacturer in Ontario you should most definitely look into them!

 Thank You To